Tonga, once covid-free, goes into lockdown weeks after volcano eruption

 The Tongan government on Wednesday released a list of places where the virus could have been transmitted from the two cases in recent days, including a church, a kindergarten, a bank, and several stores.

 Tongan health minister Siosaia Piukala said on Jan.
 27 that aid supplies from the Adelaide would be offloaded by Australian naval personnel and the deliveries would be quarantined for 72 hours before being distributed by Tongan workers.
-Infected people on the HMAS Adelaide were isolating with their close contacts aboard.
+Infected people on the Adelaide were isolating with their close contacts aboard.

 The Adelaide has also been hampered by a power outage that stranded the ship off Tonga.
 Most of the ship’s personnel were sleeping above deck due to the heat — there was a high of about 84 degrees Wednesday — according to the ABC.

-Australia’s foreign ministry not immediately respond to a request for comment Wednesday.
-But foreign minister Marise Payne said last week that Canberra had delivered 40 tonnes of aid to Tonga, including shelter materials, water and sanitation supplies.
+Australia’s foreign ministry did not immediately respond to a request for comment Wednesday.
+But foreign minister Marise Payne said last week that Canberra had delivered more than 40 tonnes of aid to Tonga, including shelter materials, water and sanitation supplies.

 “We appreciate the decision of the government of Tonga to enable HMAS Adelaide to dock and offload the humanitarian and medical supplies,” she said.

-Cleanup efforts in Tonga after the twin natural disasters, which killed at least three people, struck on Jan.
+Cleanup efforts continued in Tonga after the twin natural disasters, which killed at least three people, struck on Jan.
 15.

 Over 180 people were evacuated from three badly-hit islands to Tonga’s most populated island, where they were supplied with tents, kitchen kits, and bags of clothing.